jenkinsci/gitlab-plugin/README.md

 Freestyle jobs can only send build status after the build steps are complete.
 To do this, choose 'Publish build status to GitLab' from the available 'Post-build actions' in your Jenkins job config.
 Also make sure you have chosen the appropriate GitLab instance from the 'GitLab connection' dropdown menu, if you have more than one.

 ### Scripted Pipeline jobs
+**NOTE:** If you use Pipeline global libraries, or if you clone your project's Jenkinsfile from a repo different from the one that contains the relevant source code, you need to be careful about when you send project status.
+In short, make sure you put your `gitlabCommitStatus` or other similar steps *after* the SCM step that clones your project's source.
+Otherwise, you may get HTTP 400 errors, or you may find build status being sent to the wrong repo.

 * For Pipeline jobs surround your build steps with the `gitlabCommitStatus` step like this:
     ```
     node() {